Table of Contents

 When you drafted your employment contracts, you likely included a restraint clause for good reason.
 Say your employee resigns from your company and decides to work for your primary competitor.
 The last thing you would want is your ex-employee to take half your client base with them.
 However, before you start sending off your cease and desist notices or rush off to Court to seek an injunction, there are some questions you should first ask yourself.

-1. Do I Have a Valid and in Force Contract Containing the Restraint?
+1. Do I Have a Valid and In-Force Contract Containing the Restraint?

 2. Is The Restraint Reasonable?

-Restraint clauses are void on face value, and will only be upheld to the extent reasonably necessary to protect your legitimate business interests.
-When the Court determines what is ‘reasonable’, they consider several factors including:
+Courts are reluctant to enforce restraint clauses, as restricting an individual’s ability to work is against public policy.
+As such, restraint clauses are void at face value and will only be upheld to the extent reasonably necessary to protect your legitimate business interests.

-- The nature of the industry;
+- nature of the industry;

-Further, restraint clauses are subject to the usual rules of contractual construction, and so any ambiguity or improper drafting could render the entire clause void.Continue reading this article below the form
+Further, restraint clauses are subject to the usual rules of contractual construction.
+Hence, any ambiguity or improper drafting could render the entire clause void.Continue reading this article below the form

 3. Have I Suffered Damage?